facebook/relay/website/versioned_docs/version-v14.0.0/tutorial/connections-pagination.md

 * The list itself has properties, such as whether or not there is a next page available.
 We handle this with a node that represent the list itself as well as one for the current page.
 * Pagination is done by *cursors* — opaque symbols that point to the next page of results — rather than offsets.

 Imagine we want to show a list of the user’s friends.
-An a high level, we imagine a graph where the viewer and their friends are each nodes.
+At a high level, we imagine a graph where the viewer and their friends are each nodes.
 From the viewer to each friend node is an edge, and the edge itself has properties.

 ![Conceptual graph with properties on its edges](/img/docs/tutorial/connections-conceptual-graph.png)